Your Questions, Answered

 Kind Therapy Inc. – a nonprofit mental health organization focused on expanding access to quality therapy and building sustainable care infrastructure.

-Private Therapy Practice – Lundi’s clinical practice established in 2014, providing psychotherapy and consultation while serving as the professional foundation for their broader work in mental health systems and care infrastructure.
+Private Therapy Practice – Lundi’s clinical practice established in 2014, providing psychotherapy and consultation.

 Former